Security of Connected Devices Standard

 Examples of regulations that may impose additional requirements on a device are:

-Consult the applicable grant, award, regulation, and/or the UVA Vice-President for Research best practices webpage for guidance on additional security requirements.
+Consult the applicable grant, award, regulation, and/or the UVA Vice-President Research Security webpage for guidance on additional security requirements.

 In cases where University IT resources and privileges are threatened by other IT resources, Information Technology Services (ITS) and Health Information and Technology (Health IT) may act on behalf of the University to eliminate the threat by working with the relevant owners or overseers.
 In circumstances where these collaborative efforts fail or there is an urgent situation requiring immediate action, the IT resource may be disabled or disconnected from the network by ITS or Health IT (depending upon the location of the IT resource).
 This policy applies to all users of the University’s information technology resources, regardless of location or affiliation.
 See Revoking Information Technology Resource Privileges Standard.